burhanuday/indic-type-chrome-extension/README.md

 ### Contributing

-Checkout the open issues to contribute to the project
+Checkout the open issues to contribute to the project.
+Checkout CONTRIBUTING.md for development setup

 ### License